mykyta-oleks-dev/NextJS-TS-Tailwind-RadixUI-MySQL-Prisma-NextAuth-Sentry-Issues_Tracker/README.md

 As the application grows, new features will be added and described here.

+- Explore a summary for issues in the system such as their count and latest on Dashboard at starting page
 - Explore issues in a table format with status filtering and pagination
 - View issues details in a dedicated page with markdown descriptions view
 - Create issues with rich markdown syntax descriptions (requires authentication)